HeliosInteractive/helios-vue/README.md

 You can also access the admin panel from anywhere in the app by triple tapping in the top left corner.

+### On Screen Keyboard (Okey)

+The app implements a Keyboard component which can be included within any other component in order to add a keyboard to it.
+The keyboard included in this app is customized in both functionality and styling.
+It comes with a wide range of characters, and the ability to toggle upper/lower case.
+It is styled so that it will scale with the size of the window.
+All of the styling for the keyboard is written in the style block on the component.
+If you wish to style on your own, you can either use the current styling and customize, or include the original okey.css if you wish.
+The keyboard component will search for new input fields to bind to on mount and update.
+If you change input fields out without changing the keyboard, then be sure to trigger a `$forceUpdate` on the keyboard to have it see the new inputs.

 ### Readme Copy

 The readme will be automatically copied to the build folder.